The Best Infant Car Seat

 Our Top Pick

-We were skeptical that the novel fabric were just a marketing ploy, but UPPAbaby proved us wrong.
+We were skeptical that the novel fabric was just a marketing ploy, but UPPAbaby proved us wrong.
 The UPPAbaby MESA seat in its Henry fabric variation is currently the only seat that’s free of chemical flame-retardants thanks to its naturally flame-resistant Merino wool.

 But what multiplied our awe was that the same material is smooth-textured, machine-washable, and it’s the only fabric that truly repelled water when we splashed it on the seat.
 While nothing will save you from a leaky diaper, we appreciated the chance to catch a juice spill (or worse) before it sets into the fabric.